igorls/context-builder/README.md

 # Preview mode (shows the file tree without generating output)
 context-builder --preview

-# Token count mode (estimate the total token count of the final document)
+# Token count mode (accurately count the total token count of the final document using a real tokenizer.)
 context-builder --token-count

 # Add line numbers to all code blocks